Collaborative and Decisive

 Becoming aware of your preferences and knowing the qualities you find difficult to master is an important step to grow as a product manager and become a successful product leader.
 Try to develop those qualities that you find challenging, regularly reflect on the progress you have made, and look for opportunities to further enhance your leadership qualities.

-Learn more about becoming a successful product leader and boost your leadership skills by attending my Product Management Leadership workshop.
+You can learn more about becoming a successful product leader and boost your leadership skills with the following: